PASS Engagement

 The PASS Late Year Benefiz was born out of a company Christmas party in 2001, where the idea was to make the event more beautiful, more interesting and more sustainable.
 From then on, it became a public benefit concert.
 After beginnings in the city hall Aschaffenburg, one moved further into the Capitol Offenbach and finally, starting from 2005 into the old opera Frankfurt.
 In the past years, the proceeds benefited the following projects:

-• Building a school in Namibia (Oroutumba) through Fly & Help.
+• Construction of a school in Namibia (Oroutumba) with the Fly & Help Foundation (inauguration: 2022)

 • The Ark Frankfurt